-If you are a close contact of someone with COVID-19, learn what to do next.
+Learn what to do if you are a close contact of someone with COVID-19.

 If you have no symptoms of COVID-19, you do not need a test.

 If you develop symptoms, you should stay at home until your symptoms improve.
 You may need to ask your health care provider if testing is recommended – learn more.
 Most people do not need testing and can self-manage even if they are known close contacts.